MultiSafepay/php-sdk/README.md

 See the functional tests in `tests/Functional/Api/Transactions` for examples on how to build full requests.

+## Tips
+- If you create an `OrderRequest` and then use the `addShoppingCart()` method to add a `ShoppingCart` object to it, you can let the method automatically generate `CheckoutOptions` as well.
+In other words, it allows you to skip the `addCheckoutOptions()` method.
+For this to work, make sure to add a tax rate to each shopping cart item (`CartItem::addTaxRate`).

 ## Code quality checks
 The following checks are in place to maintain code quality: